Sparse Equidistribution of Geometric Invariants of Real Quadratic Fields: Hyperbolic Orbifolds of Level q

 \subsubsection{Farey Symbols of Level \texorpdfstring{$q$}{q}}

-Here and below, we denote by $g$ the genus of $X_0(q)$ (suppressing $q$ from the notation), and by $e_2$ and $e_3$ the number of conjugacy classes in $\Gamma_0(q)$ of order $2$ and of order $3$ respectively.
+Here and below, we denote by $g$ the genus of $X_0(q)$ (suppressing $q$ from the notation), and by $e_2\in \{0,2\}$ and $e_3\in \{0,2\}$ the number of conjugacy classes of subgroups in $\Gamma_0(q)$ of order $2$ and of order $3$ respectively (see \cite[(2.12) and (2.13)]{Iwa02}).
 We write

 for the standard generators of $\PSL_2(\Z)$.

 \begin{definition}[\cite{Kul91}] A \emph{Farey symbol of level $q$} is a sequence of reduced fractions,

 where $n \coloneqq 4g + e_2 + e_3$, such that \begin{itemize} \item $a_{i+1}b_{i}-a_{i}b_{i+1}=1$ for all $i \in \{0,\ldots,n\}$, \item there are $e_2$ \emph{even indices} $i$ such that